The municipality of Puerto Morelos consists two distinct parts with these nicknames:

 These are the hotels that we know of beachside.
 All are within a 15-minute walk of Hotel Las Arenas (where we dance), most are closer.
 Check Google Maps for distance to Hotel Las Arenas Puerto Morelos.

 - Hotel Las Arenas - The closest hotel to the beach, where we dance, and where a good portion of us stay.
-We are working directly with the hotel (thanks Dave Nur al-Haqq!) and have booked the entire 30-room hotel at a 10-day group rate that includes all taxes and avoids all online booking & cleaning fees.
+We are working directly with the hotel (thanks Dave Nur al-Haqq!) and have booked nearly the entire 30-room hotel at a 10-day group rate that includes all taxes and avoids all online booking & cleaning fees.
 Learn more and book here.

 - Cuca Macuca Hostel - By far, the cheapest place to stay portside and right off the town square.
 Last we checked, a bed in a 6-bed dorm was $21/night on hostelworld.com (not sure if that includes taxes and online booking & cleaning fees).

-- La Quinta Orquídea (Dr. Suess house)
+- La Quinta Orquídea (Dr. Suess house) - Interesting museum-like place with lots of art.

 - AirBnB-type places beachside - AirBnB, Vrbo, etc don’t list exact addresses online, so if it says it’s more than a ½ mile from the city center, it’s probably out near the highway or across the highway in La Colonia.